gamedev-studies/bolee/README.md

 # bolee
-Bolee (pronounced BO-ley) is a tool for Software Architecture Recovery on Moose.
+Bolée (pronounced BO-ley) is a tool for Software Architecture Recovery on Moose.
 Previously called "Sargemt", source code renaming is in progress.

 ## Installation
 On a Moose 10 image, execute the following code snippet in a Playground: